Vertical-Datashield/vertical_datashield/README.md

 - On each VM stick the source code
 - Add a temp/A or temp/B to A and B. The client makes this.
+-

+Running it
+The main bit is the controller.py script.
+It is useful to see what files are being made etc on each VM, a good command for this is

+watch -d ls -ltr temp/A

+etc